Richard Branson's Virgin Orbit reaches space on 2nd try

 “According to telemetry, LauncherOne has reached orbit!”
 Virgin Orbit tweeted later.
 “Everyone on the team who is not in mission control right now is going absolutely bonkers.”

-The rocket's upper stage was scheduled to coast for a period and then relight to circularize the orbit before deploying the satellites.
+The rocket’s upper stage coasted for a period, reignited to circularize the orbit and then deployed the nine CubeSats.

 The flight developments were announced on social media.
 The launch was not publicly livestreamed.